PIG & INK

 that if I run too much with the must dos

-then the unbusy bees sting my body
+then the unbusy bees they sting my body

 but if I hang out too much with the let it bees